 When illicit funds go through a legitimate financial system without any checks, it corrupts the financial service it passes through.

-For these reasons, financial institutions today invest a fortune in AML programs that offer services like compliance management, transaction monitoring, customer due diligence, and more.
+For these reasons, financial institutions today invest in AML programs that offer services like compliance management, transaction monitoring, customer due diligence, and more.

 The Benefits of AML for Customers